dbaldridge-lab/htcf/bashrc-howto.md

 - defining aliases - give a shortened name to a command you enter frequently
 - defining functions - name a sequence of commands that you will reuse and that may take input.
 (NOTE: If a function is part of a standard analysis, then it doesn't belong here, as this is specific to your user profile.)

 On HTCF, .bashrc is sourced by your login shell and the shells you enter after running srun or salloc commands.
-You can manually source this file by typing ```source ~/.bashrc``` at the prompt, which you will want to do after you make changes.

 This file will not be sourced for batch jobs submitted to SLURM using ```sbatch yourjobscript.sh```.